Menu

 In RE, we have learnt about a non-religious worldview – Humanism.
 We have learnt that Humanists do not believe in a god and instead choose to behave towards others in the way that they would like others to behave towards them.
 We have learnt that they use science and reason to explain the world.

 In PSHE, we began our first topic: ‘Being Me in My World’.
 We explored what rights we have as individuals as well as looking at the responsibilities and rights of all members of our school community.
-We talked about rewards and consequences as well as how our actions affect us and other people.
-We celebrated Hello Yellow Day – where we learnt just how important it is to care for ourselves and others, as well as wearing red to support anti-racisim.
-Throughout October, we have celebrated Black History Month by learning about stories of significant black pioneers in science, civil rights, sport and the arts.
+We talked about rewards and consequences; as well as how our actions affect us and other people.
+Additionally, we celebrated Hello Yellow Day – where we learnt just how important it is to care for ourselves and others, as well as wearing red to support anti-racisim.
+Throughout October we have celebrated Black History month by learning about stories of significant black pioneers in science, civil rights, sport and the arts.

 Your children have worked so hard this half term and have lived by our Margaret Wix values.
-I hope you enjoy a restful break, Apollos - I look forward to seeing you again soon!
+I hope you enjoy a restful break Apollos and I look forward to seeing you soon!

 Mrs Rowson